 In 2013, the Canadian Association of University Teachers (CAUT) urged universities and colleges to cut their ties with CIs, saying they are “subsidized and supervised by the authoritarian government of China.”

 CAUT’s American counterpart, the American Association of University Professors, issued a similar statement in 2014.

-Other institutions that currently host CIs in Canada include Dawson College, Carleton University, University of Windsor, Saint Mary’s University, and University of Regina.
+Other institutions that currently host CIs in Canada include Dawson College, Carleton University, University of Waterloo, Saint Mary’s University, and University of Regina.